Francis Sheehy-Skeffington: Royal Commission

-The Commission also examined Bowen-Colthurst's second (May 9) report – more a justification of his actions than a military operations report such as he had previously written.
-In his May 9 report, Bowen-Colthurst wrote of the precarious position of the undermanned Portobello Barracks, being threatened by rebel forces who might rescue the three rebel 'ringleaders' from the guard room.
+The Commission also examined Bowen-Colthurst's second (9 May) report, a more personal account of his actions than the 26 April report.
+In his 9 May report, Bowen-Colthurst wrote of the precarious position of the undermanned Portobello Barracks, being threatened by rebel forces who might rescue the three rebel 'ringleaders' from the guard room.
 Bowen-Colthurst then described his own precarious mental condition at the time as 'very much exhausted and unstrung after a practically sleepless night.'
 He wrote that he believed he had the power under martial law to have the three prisoners shot, and he ended his report by describing the shootings as 'a terrible duty'.
 The Commissioners dismissed his claim that the three men might escape from the guard room, and they addressed his (and others') misunderstanding of martial law in the conclusions of their report.